apollographql/apollo-client/.github/ISSUE_TEMPLATE.md

 **Versions**
 <!--
-Run the following command in your project directory and paste its results here:
+Run the following command in your project directory, and paste its (automatically copied to clipboard) results here:

-`npx envinfo@latest --raw '{"System":["OS"],"Binaries":["Node","npm","Yarn"],"Browsers":["Chrome","Edge","Firefox","Safari"],"npmPackages":"*apollo*","npmGlobalPackages":"*apollo*"}'`
+`npx envinfo@latest --preset apollo --clipboard`
 -->

 <!--**Issue Labels**